shivamvats/leatherman/README.md

 Useful functions when working in ROS.

-The master branch is tested working with ROS Groovy.
+This works with pr2__monolithic__planner by avoiding many of the changes made  in master branch.
+Hence it is closer to the groovy branch than it is to the master.